Nearly optimal spectral gaps for random Belyi surfaces: Introduction

 From Proposition \ref{i-p-count}, the coefficient $u_1(\cdot)$ gives a functional on $\mathbb{C}[\textnormal{PSL}(2,\mathbb{Z})]$.
 The second proposition is as follows. \begin{proposition}[=Proposition \ref{p-bound}] For every self-adjoint $\alpha\in\mathbb{C}[\textnormal{PSL}(2,\mathbb{Z})]$, we have

 where the right hand side is the operator norm. \end{proposition}

 It is known from e.g. \cite[Theorem 3.38]{Be-book} that $\lambda_1(\mathbb{H}/\textnormal{PSL}(2,\mathbb{Z}))>\frac{1}{4}$.
-Finally, based on Proposition \ref{i-p-count} and \ref{i-p-bound}, we finish the proof of Theorem \ref{mt-1} following the arguments in \cite{MPvH25,HM23,HT05}.\\
+Finally, based on Proposition \ref{i-p-count} and \ref{i-p-bound}, we finish the proof of Theorem \ref{mt-1} following the arguments in \cite{HMTcov, Moy25, MPvH25}.\\

-\textbf{Plan of the paper.} In Section \ref{s-bm}, we recall the construction of the Brooks-Makover model and give it a new geometric description.
+\textbf{Plan of the paper.} In Section \ref{s-bm}, we revisit the construction of the Brooks–Makover model and furnish it with a novel geometric characterization; we further establish a useful inequality relating the spectral gap of a cusped hyperbolic surface to that of its conformal compactification.
 In Section \ref{sec-f2}, we study certain group homomorphisms and calculate the expected value $\mathbb{E}_n[\textnormal{fix}_\omega]$ for any fixed $\omega\in\textbf{F}_2$, which is essential in the proof of Proposition \ref{i-p-count}.
-In Section \ref{s-scp}, we prove the strong convergence property of $\textnormal{PSL}(2,\mathbb{Z})$ and complete the proof of Theorem \ref{mt-1}.\\
+In Section \ref{s-scp}, we prove the strong convergence property of $\textnormal{PSL}(2,\mathbb{Z})$ and complete the proof of Theorem \ref{mt-1}.
+In the Appendix, we prove an analogue of Theorem \ref{mt-1} for the cusped case, building on Propositions \ref{i-p-count} and \ref{i-p-bound}. \\

-\textbf{Acknowledgment.} We are very grateful to Bram Petri for invaluable discussions on the new description of the Brooks-Makover model.
+\textbf{Acknowledgment.} We are very grateful to Bram Petri for invaluable discussions on the new description of the Brooks-Makover model and his comment on this paper.
 We also thank Yuxin He, Yuhao Xue and Haohao Zhang for many helpful discussions and suggestions on this project.
+We are also grateful to Doron Puder, Joe Thomas and Ramon van Handel for their interests and comments on this paper.
 The first named author is supported by the NSFC grant No. 12401081, and the second named author is partially supported by the NSFC grant No. 12425107 and 12361141813.